New Directions Early Head Start

 Due to the COVID-19 pandemic, all intakes, home visits, socializations, and parent workshops are virtual.
 Centers are open and operating at a reduced capacity.
 Please continue to check our homepage for updates.

 Choosing the right program for your child is one of the most important parenting decisions you will make.

-Delaware Stars promotes high-quality early learning for young children through a Quality Rating and Improvement System (QRIS).
-The Stars Level of a child care program can guide families seeking the best program for their child.
+- Delaware Stars promotes high-quality early learning for young children through a Quality Rating and Improvement System (QRIS).
+The Stars Level of a child care program can help guide families find the best program for their child.

 You can find quality early childhood programs by looking for Delaware Stars Programs.

 • Delaware Stars is a reference for quality in early child care programs in the state.

 • Each Star reflects the hard work a program has done to continuously improve the quality of care for young children.